Ternary cubic forms having bounded invariants, and the existence of a positive proportion of elliptic curves having rank 0: Introduction

 Now, for ternary cubic forms over the integers, the general work of Borel and Harish-Chandra~\cite{BH} implies that the number of equivalence classes of integral ternary cubic forms, having any given fixed values for these basic invariants $I$ and $J$ (so long as $I$ and $J$ are not both equal to zero), is finite.
 The question thus arises: how many $\SL_3(\Z)$-classes of integral ternary cubic forms are there, on average, having invariants $I,J$, as the pair $(I,J)$ varies?

 To answer this question, we require a couple of definitions.
-Let us define the {\it height} of a ternary cubic form $f(x,y,z)$ by (as usual, the constant factor $1/4$ on $J^2$ is present for convenience and is not of any real importance).
-Thus $H(f)$ is a ``degree 12'' function on the coefficients of $f$.
-We may then order all $\SL_3(\Z)$-classes of ternary cubic forms $f$ by their height $H(f)$, and we may order all pairs $(I,J)$ of invariants by their height $H(I,J)$.
+Let us define the {\it height} of a ternary cubic form $f(x,y,z)$ by

+(As usual, the constant factor $1/4$ on $J^2$ is present for convenience and is not of any real importance.)
+Thus $H(f)$ is a ``degree 12'' function in the coefficients of $f$, in the sense that $H(\lambda f)=\lambda^{12}H(f)$ for any constant~$\lambda$.
+We may then order all $\SL_3(\Z)$-classes of ternary cubic forms $f$ by their height $H(f)$, and we may similarly order all pairs $(I,J)$ of invariants by their height $H(I,J)$.

 As with binary quartic forms, we wish to restrict ourselves to counting ternary cubic forms that are irreducible in an appropriate sense.
 Being simply {\it irreducible}---i.e., not having a smaller degree factor---is more a geometric condition rather than an arithmetic one.
 We wish to have a condition that implies that the ternary cubic form is sufficiently ``generic'' over $\Q$.
 The most convenient notion (also for the applications) turns out to be what we call strong irreducibility.